OPERATION STARFALL

 Languages Used: C#

-Team: 2 Devs, 1 Artist
+Team: 2 Devs

-About Octodrone
+About Feature

 Octodrone was the first ground-based enemy developed for Operation Starfall.